 - How do I download a My Media video?

 You can enable downloading of a media entry through its settings.

-- How do I use the classroom equipment for Dual Delivery or to record my class with Zoom?
+- How do I use the technology in my classroom?

 Information about the system/equipment available in OTR classrooms for Dual Delivery and Recording can be found on the KB article titled Dual Delivery and Recording Equipment in OTR Classrooms.